Custom Tools

 Authorization: Bearer {{secret:API_KEY}}

-Add secrets in Settings → Secrets before using them in tools.
+Add secrets in Settings → Integrations and create a new secret before using them in tools.
 The tool detail page will warn you if any referenced secrets are missing.

 Response Transform